sullypalaia/robotic-autonomy/setup/README.md

 ### Linux
 Now I assume everyone has a devcontainer with Ubuntu set up.
-If so, Congratulazioni, You now have a real OS instead of whatever your had before.
+If so, Congratulazioni, You now hve a real OS instead of whatever your had before.
 Let's learn some Linux.

 > [!NOTE]
 > You need to run all these command in the docker container you just made.
 [How?](https://stackoverflow.com/questions/69860182/how-to-detect-if-the-current-script-is-running-in-a-docker-build)